gengjia0214/jai/README.md

 `jai.trainer.py` provide a trainer class that supports classic PyTorch style deep learning training pipeline.
 It has some specific requirements on the implementation of the dataset object.

-`jai.logger` provides the result/performance logger classes.
+`jai.logger.py` provides the result/performance logger classes.
 These logger classes can be attached to the trainer during the training stage and able to export, report all kinds of model performance related metrics.

-`jai.arch` (will) provide handy way to modify popular and vanilla deep learning architectures to make the architecture compatible with the jai framework.
+`jai.arch.py` (will) provide handy way to modify popular and vanilla deep learning architectures to make the architecture compatible with the jai framework.

 `jai.kaggler` (will) provides data pipelining solutions, toolbox for general or selected Kaggle project development.